 History buffs, rejoice!
 You can learn more about American history at Florida’s only Presidential Museum!
-Get a little education at the Little White House, one of the best things to do in the Keys.
+Get some education at the Little White House, one of the best things to do in the Florida Keys.

 Among the exhibits, you can look through the records of Truman’s time in official trip logs.
 While some overlook these logs as souvenirs for staffers and family, history buffs can read into clues as to the working president of Key West.

-For $20 per adult and $10 per child, you can tour the house and the grounds and see how the presidents lived while they were visiting Key West!
+For a fee, you can tour the house and the grounds and see how the presidents lived while they were visiting Key West!

 Key West Art & Historical Society

 For a taste of culture down south, visit the Key West Art and Historical Society!
-One of the best things to do in the Keys, the society collects, safeguards and interprets all facets of Florida Keys culture.
+The Society collects, safeguards, and interprets all facets of Florida Keys culture.

 Key West Butterfly & Nature Conservatory

-There’s even a chamber where you can see the transformation of caterpillar to butterfly!
-The caterpillars are never taken from the wild, rather bred in this haven to keep them safe and keep their numbers up!
+There’s even a chamber where you can see the transformation of a caterpillar into a butterfly!
+The caterpillars are never taken from the wild, but rather bred in this haven to keep them safe and keep their numbers up!